Axeloooo/Axeloooo/README.md

 <h1 align="center">Hello, I'm Axel! 👋🏻</h1>

 <p align="justify">
-🎓 I'm a third-year Software Engineering student minoring in Aerospace Engineering at the University of Calgary.
+🎓 I'm a third-year Software Engineering student with a minor in Aerospace Engineering at the University of Calgary.
 </p>

 <p align="justify">
-👨🏼‍💻 During summer 2023 I had the privilege of interning at Sigma as a Software Engineer, where I contributed to the development and maintenance of a Foodservice B2B Ecommerce Platform.
-My internship at Sigma allowed me to learn the basics of SAP and Azure DevOps as well as improve my knowledge in software architecture and distribution.
-I honed my expertise in Spring Boot, SQL databases, CI/CD technologies and End-to-end testing.
+👨🏼‍💻 In summer 2023, I interned at Sigma as a Software Engineer, where I contributed to a B2B Foodservice Ecommerce Platform.
+This experience deepened my skills in Spring Boot, SQL, CI/CD, and End-to-end testing, and introduced me to SAP and Azure DevOps.
 </p>

 <p align="justify">
-🦖 I currently hold the position of Co-VP Development for the Student Energy University of Calgary Chapter, where I contribute to the development and maintenance of the official website.
-In addition to this, I conduct interviews for prospective candidates for the junior development positions.
-Alongside the Chapter’s members, we've also provided consulting to the Faculty of Science at the University of Calgary, offering insights into potential new majors and minors.
+🦖 Currently, I'm Co-VP Development for the Student Energy University of Calgary Chapter.
+I maintain our official website, interview junior developer candidates, and have consulted with the Faculty of Science on potential new academic programs.
 </p>

 <p align="justify">
-📱 Additionally, I've been involved with TechStart UCalgary as a Software Developer since September 2022.
-During this time, I collaborated with two teams on the development of mobile apps.
-First, I teamed up with Bandist in the role of a Full-Stack Developer, working on a cross-platform application.
-This app is designed for music enthusiasts, keeping them notified about the latest concerts of their favorite artists.
-Then, I moved with Fashion as a Backend/Algorithm Developer, developing a fashion education and consumption application.
-This app enables users to scan their favourite clothes, informing them if the materials are eco-friendly, and also allows them to browse other clothes within this eco-friendly trend.
+📱 Since September 2022, I've been a Software Developer with TechStart UCalgary.
+I worked with Bandist on a music notification app and later joined Fashion as a Backend Developer, creating an app that educates users about eco-friendly clothing choices.
 </p>

 <h2  align="center">📬 Reach me on</h2>